Tulip-Dev/tulip/docs/python/gettingstarted.rst

 	>>> tlp.initTulipLib("<path_to_tulip_binary>")
 	>>> tlp.loadPlugins()

-  The path to the Tulip binary is explicited below according to your system:
+  The path to the Tulip binary is given below according to your system:

 	* Linux and Windows : <tulip_install_dir>/bin